datamade/site-launch-checklist/README.md

 - [ ] set up page [caching](https://en.wikipedia.org/wiki/Web_cache)
 - [ ] write a script to load test all your pages.
 [Here's a good example from Illinois Sunshine](https://github.com/datamade/illinois-sunshine/blob/master/cache_builder.py)

+## Testing

+- [ ] Plan for a day of bugfixing.
+This day should happen after you have added the last features you plan on adding.

 ## GitHub Readme

 If the site is open source, make sure the Readme.md is complete and accurate.